m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/intro.md

 Please cite this project if you use it in academic work, research, or documentation.
 A suggested citation structure is provided below; you may adapt it to your preferred citation style (APA, IEEE, MLA, ACM, etc.):

-- **Ariza Jimenez, M. A., Obando Novoa, J. D., Linares Vasquez, M** (2025). *Analysis and Classification of Evaluation Metrics for LLMs Applied to Software Engineering*.
+- **Ariza-Jimenez, M. A., Obando-Novoa, J. D., Linares-Vásquez, M** (2025). *Analysis and Classification of Evaluation Metrics for LLMs Applied to Software Engineering*.
+Universidad de Los Andes.
 GitHub Repository.
 Available at: https://github.com/m-arizaj/LLMs-metrics-catalog

 ## How to Contribute